The First Is for the Dog!

 I’m not a great cook, but I do like to try.
 One of the things I enjoy making most is crepes.
 Years ago, French friends made them for our oldest son when he stayed for supper one evening.
-I decided after that to learn how to make them and, on special occasions, I have been making them ever since.
+I decided after that to learn how to make them and have been making them ever since.

 Something about crepes though, frustrates me.
 No matter what you do, the first one always, and I mean without exception, sticks to the pan.
 I’m always grumbling under my breath as I try hopelessly to get the spatula under it without tearing it apart.

 Well, the French have a saying for this: “La première, c’est pour le chien.”
 Which means “The first is for the dog.”
 You see, crepe batter is full of butter, and that first crepe literally “greases the pan” for the rest.
 After that first one, crepe production is smooth — as butter!